The Horrors of David Parker Ray, the Toy Box Killer

 Without any specific details to recall (Ray commonly used barbiturates to cause memory loss in his victims if he released them) there was never a follow-up on her case.
 But with Ray in custody, Montano was able to step forward.

-Kelli Garrett also came forward, claiming she had been abducted, assaulted, and left for dead in an attempted murder.
+Kelli Garrett also came forward, claiming she had been abducted, assaulted, and left for dead.
 She had gotten in a fight with her husband and spent a night playing pool at a bar, where she was drugged and taken to the Toy Box.

 Despite the overwhelming evidence against him, Ray maintained a stoic demeanor throughout the trial.
 Ray was clearly guilty, but to what extent is unknown.